Dredging Creates a Strong Economy and a Cleaner Environment

 WEDA Promotion/Social Media

-The WEDA Fellow will promote and market WEDA publications, webinars, and programs through social media and other outlets to increase awareness and participation.
+The WEDA Fellow will assist in the promotion and market of WEDA publications, webinars, and programs through social media and other outlets with the aim of increasing awareness and participation.

 Position Stipend and Application